wenottingham/gst123/README.md

 ======

 gst123 is a command line media player for linux/unix, implemented in C++.
-It is distributed under the [LGPL2](https://github.com/swesterfeld/gst123/blob/master/COPYING) license.
+It is distributed under the [LGPL2](https://github.com/wenottingham/gst123/blob/master/COPYING) license.

+# NOTE FOR USERS

+This fork was made in order to provide some minor updates for personal use as the upstream appears dead.

+If you are looking for a general purpose, feature-rich, commandline media player, it is **strongly** recommended that you consider an option like [mpv](https://mpv.io), which is actively maintained by a large community.

 # DESCRIPTION